-Vincent van Gogh, letter to Émile Bernard, Arles, 19 April 1888
+Vincent van Gogh, letter to Émile Bernard, Arles, 19 April 1888, Letter 4, page 3

-It interested me enormously that you intend spending your time in Algeria.
-That's perfect and a hell of a long way from being a misfortune.
+a hell of a long way from being a misfortune.
 Truly, I congratulate you on it.
 We'll see each other in

 You'll find that you'll enjoy seeing the blue down here and feeling the sun.